Workplace Flexibility: Promising Research Supports a 4-Day Work Week

 - Leisure time: Up 11%

-- Involvement with local community: Up 7%
+- Involvement with the local community: Up 7%.

-Example #3: Iceland
+Example #2: Iceland

-If that’s not enough to convince you, Iceland ran a test to understand the benefits of a shortened workweek, including a broad range of workplaces—schools, museums, government offices, a police station, a hospital’s internal medicine department, and even the mayor of Reykjavík’s own office.
+Iceland ran a test to understand the benefits of a shortened workweek, including a broad range of workplaces, including:

-Rather than switching to a formal four-day workweek, these trials cut working hours from 40 hours per week to 35 or 36 hours (with pay remaining the same).
-The benefits participants found in working fewer hours showcase just how much better people’s lives can be with less time at work and more flexibility.
+Rather than switching to a formal four-day workweek, these trials cut working hours from 40 hours per week to 35 or 36 (with pay remaining the same).
+The benefits participants found in working fewer hours showcase how much better people’s lives can be with less time at work and more flexibility.

 Here are the benefits cited by participants: